andy-guttridge/tribehub_drf/README.md

 - The technique for overriding the `to_representation` metehod of a serializer to make a change to the outgoing JSON data used in `profiles/serializers.py` is from [testdriven.io](https://testdriven.io/tips/ed79fa08-6834-4827-b00d-2609205129e0/)
 - The code to correctly deal with monthly recurrences of events on days greater than 28th of the month is adapted from [this StackOverflow question](https://stackoverflow.com/questions/35757778/rrule-for-repeating-monthly-on-the-31st-or-closest-day)(although the question is for JavaScript the same rule can be applied in Python).
 - The technqiue to sort a list by a dictionary key used to sort events data by start date is from [this StackOverflow question](https://stackoverflow.com/questions/72899/how-do-i-sort-a-list-of-dictionaries-by-a-value-of-the-dictionary)
+- The code to force cloudinary to serve images using HTTPS used in serializers is from [this StackOverflow question](https://stackoverflow.com/questions/48508750/how-to-force-https-in-a-django-project-using-cloudinary)

 In addition, the following documentation was extensively referenced throughout development: